chrissykrissy/HowToSpendADay/README.md

 }
 ```

-An Example Course with Embedded Locations, Photos, and descriptions:
+An Example Course with Embedded Locations, Photos, and a description:

 ```javascript
 {